-How to do a heel tap
+How to do heel touches

-To do a heel tap, start by lying on your back, with your knees bent and your feet flat on the yoga mat.
-Keeping your arms out by your sides, engage your abs and lift your head and neck off the ground.
-Try and keep the lower back pressed into the mat, and squeeze your abs as you reach your right hand to tap your right heel — it doesn’t matter if you can’t actually reach your heel, get as far as you can, feeling the obliques along the right-hand side of your body work.
+- Try and keep the lower back pressed into the mat, and squeeze your abs as you reach your right hand to tap your right heel — it doesn’t matter if you can’t actually reach your heel, get as far as you can, feeling the obliques along the right-hand side of your body work.

-Return to your starting position and repeat on the opposite side.
+- Return to your starting position and repeat on the opposite side.
 Keep switching sides, keeping your abs braced throughout the exercise.

 I really felt the exercise in my obliques

-I’m the first to admit I didn’t think this challenge would be all that hard — I’ve done heel taps in workouts before, and they’ve always felt like active recovery rather than an active part of my ab workout.
+I’m the first to admit I didn’t think this challenge would be all that hard — I’ve done heel touches in workouts before, and they’ve always felt like active recovery rather than an active part of my ab workout.
 But 100 reps in, I realized how wrong I’d been.
 This relatively simple-looking exercise didn’t take long to really make my obliques ache.

 Unlike certain fitness influencers on the internet (Daisy Keech, I’m looking at you), I believe it’s important to work the obliques as hard as any of the other muscles in my core.
 As a runner, the obliques play an imperative role when it comes to running with proper form, allowing me to run further and faster.